Three Oaks, Florida

 Three Oaks is a census-designated place (CDP) in Lee County, Florida, United States.
 The population was 5,472 at the 2020 census, up from 3,592 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Three Oaks is located in south-central Lee County at (26.467908, -81.795768).
+Three Oaks is located in south-central Lee County.
 It is bordered to the south by the village of Estero and to the west by the San Carlos Park census-designated place.
 Interstate 75 forms the eastern border of the Three Oaks CDP, with access from Exit 128 (Alico Road) at the northeast corner of the CDP.
 I-75 leads north 10 mi to the eastern side of Fort Myers and south 22 mi to the Naples area.

 According to the United States Census Bureau, the Three Oaks CDP has a total area of 4.3 km2, of which 4.2 sqkm are land and 0.12 sqkm, or 2.77%, are water.